HOME > ABOUT

-- The Oliver Poons Children’s Company: Happy, whimsical, rhyming children’s stories and accessories.
+- The Oliver Poons Children’s Company: Artsy, cute children’s books & more.

-- Ribbon Star Press: Consulting and publishing services to help new authors make their dreams of publishing a reality.
+- Ribbon Star Press: Consulting and publishing services to help new authors and entrepreneurs.

 3. I started simply, little by little.
 No fancy budgets, no fancy resources.
-How I got started: I thought…A LOT!
-When I was stuck in bed for hours on end with whole body weakness and found even watching tv to be uncomfortable, I was left to either sleep or think.
-In my stretches of thought before sleep, I would force myself diligently to reframe my thoughts and focus on what I could do instead of what I couldn’t.
-Since having the energy to leave the house was hit or miss, I turned to the almighty powers of the Internet for ideas.
+How I got started: I thought a lot.
+When I was stuck in bed for hours on end, I was left to either sleep or think.
+In my stretches of thought before sleep, I would force myself to think about what I could do instead of what I couldn’t.

 I first put effort into learning the basics of creating a website, which was something I had never done before.
-I figured that no matter what business idea I had, if I couldn’t leave the house on a regular basis, I would certainly need a website to introduce the idea to the world.
+I figured that no matter what business idea I had, if I couldn’t leave the house on a regular basis, I would certainly need a website to introduce my ideas to the world.

 As I began on what seemed a very tentative road to entrepreneurship, an idea for my own business finally arrived – not in the manner that I would expect, but oftentimes the best things come in unexpected ways.
 While in the midst of my recovery, I found myself writing with my left hand, previously being only right-handed.
-Not understanding this odd new symptom, I chose to embrace it, and found myself in bed doodling and writing children’s rhyme inspired by lovable cat, Oliver.
-Remember to always look around you for inspiration!
+Not understanding this odd new symptom, I chose to embrace it, and found myself in bed sketching and writing children’s rhyme inspired by my lovable cat, Oliver.

-From that notebook of sketches and rhyme came The Adventures of Oliver Poons, a new happy, rhyming, whimsical children’s series.
-The first book, Oliver Poons and the Bright Yellow Hat, came to fruition with the help of my mother, Lois, who illustrated the story and made the characters come to life.
-It is available for purchase online at oliverpoons.com and on Amazon, and in select retail locations.
-We are also in the midst of expanding the brand to include more stories and children’s accessories.
+From that notebook of sketches and rhyme came The Adventures of Oliver Poons, a happy, rhyming children’s series.
+The first book in the series, Oliver Poons and the Bright Yellow Hat, came to fruition with the help of my mother, Lois, who illustrated the story and made the characters come to life.
+The initial story has led to the expansion of the Oliver Poons Children’s Company, which now includes additional books, workbooks, clothing, and accessories.

 4. I have adopted the “Next Door Philosophy”.
-From my journey towards entrepreneurship, I learned quite a bit, but most importantly I learned to live my life by what I’ll call the “next door philosophy”.
-Accordingly, I named my parent company Next Door Creations, under which all of my entrepreneurial ventures have a home.
+From my journey through entrepreneurship, I’ve learned quite a bit, but most importantly, I learned to live my life by what I’ll call the “next door philosophy”.
+Accordingly, I named my parent company, Next Door Creations, under which my entrepreneurial ventures had their first home.

 As it is often stated, change is the only constant in life.
 Life is full of twists and turns, and circumstances that seem set in stone can become nonexistent at a moment’s notice.
 The “next door philosophy” and the name Next Door Creations were inspired by the idea that no matter how things may seem in life, it’s important to always have faith that the next door of opportunity will present itself.
 Whether the “next door” is a spark of the imagination, an event you attend, or a person you meet, something, somehow, will always appear, and the opportunity to seize a new path will emerge.
 From there are infinite possibilities; endless ways to create something new.